parhamzardoshti/AnsibleForServer/README.md

 - this Ansible role has been successfully  tested on RedHat base systems
 - For security reasons you should run this play book as root user
 - Because of using CSF Firewall We Disable Firewalld on System so Make sure csf works well ...
-- in most cases you dont need to install all of these services so comment some of them that you dont want to install on your server
+- in most cases you dont need to install all of these services so comment those that you dont want to install on your server

 ## How to run
 1. Install Ansible in your System